About Cooperative Christian Ministries and Clinic

 Please complete the Subscribe form below to keep updated on our events, projects, and the great successes that happen at CCMC.

-When you stay connected, you become part of CCMC's work to reduce poverty, advocate for those who need help, and offer our charitable clinic services.
+When you stay connected, you become part of CCMC's work to disrupt poverty, advocate for those who need help, and offer our charitable clinic services.

 Together, we can make our community a better place to live, work, and play.
 By the way, we never share your contact information.
 Never.